gabdez/UI-Challenge-frontendmentor-interactive-card-details-form/README.md

 # interactive-card-details-form

-This template should help get you started developing with Vue 3 in Vite.
+Live site url at: https://gabdez.github.io/UI-Challenge-frontendmentor-interactive-card-details-form This project is running with Vue 3 in Vite.

 ## Recommended IDE Setup